The New York Times says it didn’t part ways with editor over Biden ‘chills’ tweet

 On Saturday, Wolfe addressed the severing of her relationship with the Times, arguing that she was the victim of a partisan battle.
 “Hard to fathom all the talk of ‘cancel culture’ on my timeline while I’m left without an income during a pandemic,” she tweeted.
 “I’m not an ideology, I’m a hard-working person who can no longer pay her bills.”

-But she disowned cries from some of her online supporters for readers to cancel their subscriptions to the newspaper to protest her firing.
+But she disowned cries from some of her online supporters for readers to cancel their subscriptions to the newspaper to protest her exit.
 She also defended popular Times journalists, including reporter Maggie Haberman, who have received criticism on her behalf.

 “I truly appreciate everyone’s support but I need to ask you a favor: PLEASE don’t unsubscribe from @nytimes,” she tweeted on Sunday.
 “I have loved this paper and its mission my whole life.
 Their journalism is some of the most important & best in the world, & they need to be read widely.”